iCliniq Logo

 Thank you for your reply.

-The condom might have torn, and had little skin to skin contact which does not give enough viral load to give infection.
-Because of its commercial work, and considering the chance of getting STD, Is there a chance that I will get STD?
-Kindly suggest.
+The condom might have torn and had little skin-to-skin contact, which does not give enough viral load to give infection.
+Because of its commercial work, and considering the chance of getting an STD, is there a chance that I will get an STD?

 Thank you.